newphoto1998/react-portfolio/README.md

 Clone down this repository.
 You will need node.js and git installed globally on your machine.

 🛠 Installation and Setup Instructions
-Installation: npm install
+1) Installation: npm install

-In the project directory, you can run: npm start

-Runs the app in the development mode.
+2) npm run dev